 Dr. Vivienne Du's research interests are primarily in perceptual-motor action planning, learning of locomotion, and implicit learning, with a focus on vulnerable groups such as individuals with Developmental Coordination Disorder(DCD), dyslexia, autism, and ADHD.
 She is also interested in maternal health and fetal well-being, and their association with children’s later development.

 Vivienne has been very active in pursuing research in the field of child impairments and child health where she has been working on cutting-edge research and innovation projects with a total value over £1.4 million.
-Vivienne is the PI of several national projects in China involving large-scaled nationwide population samples, including the development of the national motor profile of Chinese children, the investigation of the national prevalence of DCD in China, and the development of standardised assessment instruments (including the development of their national norm).
+Vivienne is the PI of several research projects involving large-scale nationwide population samples, with which she has been using advanced research methods to explore the mechanisms behind motor impairments.

-Vivienne has been seeking to drive the notion of Professional Learning and Data-sharing Networks in order to promote an active, multi-disciplinary, and data-driven collaboration of researchers and practitioners working with children with motor impairments.
-She is the co-founder of the DCD-Data-Sharing Network(DCD-DSN), and the co-founder of the annual one-week forum on DCD-China (with more than 3000 attenders from 2017-2020).
-The training programme she developed on the diagnosis of children with motor impairments has been recognized as a National Continuing Education accredited programme in China and has trained more than a thousand paediatricians and therapists from rural and urban areas by the end of 2020.
+Vivienne has also been taking the leading role in driving the notion of Professional Learning and Data-sharing Networks in order to promote an active, multi-disciplinary, and data-driven collaboration of researchers and practitioners working with children with motor impairments.
+She is the co-founder of the DCD-Data-Sharing Network(DCD-DSN); and the co-convener of the annual forum on DCD-China (a one-week international event with designed sessions including workshops, invited speeches, trainings, panel meetings, etc.).
+The training programme she developed on the diagnosis of children with motor impairments has been recognized as a National Continuing Education accredited programme in China and has trained more than a thousand paediatricians and therapists from rural and urban areas.

-Vivienne has also been keen to apply her research into practice with numerous projects.
+Vivienne is also keen to apply her research into practice with numerous projects.
 She has been taking a crucial role in several intervention projects involving vulnerable populations.
-Vivienne also holds two software copyright registrations on the assessment and intervention of motor impairments.
+Vivienne is also the holder of several software copyright registrations on the assessment and intervention of motor impairments.

-Vivienne is interested in taking PhD students in the following research fields: Developmental disorders; Motor impairments of children; Maternal health and child development; Family and environmental impacts on motor development.
+Vivienne is interested in taking PhD students in the following research fields: Developmental disorders; Motor impairments; Maternal health and child development.

 - Ke, L., Du, W*., Hua, J., Wang, Y., Duan, W., Barnett, A. (2020), The Movement ABC-2 Test in China: comparison with UK norms for 3-10 year olds.
 Research in Developmental Disabilities, 105, 103742.